weiweilars/training/a2a_training/3_adk_a2a_toolManage_autoCreation_agent/README.md

-# ADK A2A Agent - Configuration-Driven Agent Creation
+# ADK A2A Agent Server - Configuration-Driven Agent Creation

 Create different specialized AI agents with configurable personalities, tools, and behaviors using YAML configuration files.